 £22.50 per group

-Discounted family tickets also available, giving cheaper prices for groups including children aged 15 and under.
-Please e-mail us for details.
+Reduced rates for under-16s, plus discounted family tickets also available, giving cheaper prices for groups including children aged 15 and under.
+Please e-mail us for details and to book.

 Travel to and from the walk.